mrbirddev/fontsensei/README.md

 ## Contribute
 - Create a ticket
-- Or you can directly edit files on github if u know how to `src/@fontsensei/data`, `src/@fontsensei/locales`
+- Or you can directly edit files on Github if u know how to `src/@fontsensei/data`, `src/@fontsensei/locales`
+- Help is needed on all non-Latin fonts!

 ## Run